arXiv/arxiv-docs/source/help/moderation/index.md

 In cases where public papers are found to violate arXiv policy, we may [withdraw the paper](../../help/withdraw.md). arXiv may also indicate the concern in the Comments metadata.

-arXiv reserves the right to remove any content. arXiv may reclassify already announced papers if the moderators determine there is a more appropriate category.
+arXiv reserves the right to decline or remove any content. arXiv may reclassify already announced papers if the moderators determine there is a more appropriate category.

 <span id="appeal"></span>